Ryan Wintle

-Ryan Frank Wintle (born 13 June 1997) is an English professional footballer who plays as a defensive midfielder for side Cardiff City.
+Ryan Frank Wintle (born 13 June 1997) is an English professional footballer who plays as a defensive midfielder for EFL League One club Milton Keynes Dons.

-He has previously played for Alsager Town and Crewe Alexandra; in August 2021, he was loaned by Cardiff to Blackpool for a four-month loan spell.
+He has previously played for Alsager Town and Crewe Alexandra; in August 2021, he was loaned by Cardiff to Blackpool for a four-month spell, and he spent the 2024–25 season on loan at Millwall.

 Career

 Crewe Alexandra

 Wintle began his career with North West Counties Football League side Alsager Town, following time in the academy at Stoke City, and then joined Crewe Alexandra in January 2015, making his professional debut on 14 November 2015, coming on as a second-half substitute in a 2–0 League One defeat at Bradford City.
 He scored his first league goal on 22 April 2017, at Gresty Road against Leyton Orient.

 After playing in the opening 10 games of the 2017–18 season, Wintle was injured in the 11th, a home defeat by Carlisle United on 23 September 2017, sustaining a stress fracture of his tibia that ruled him out "for months".
 He returned to first team action in January 2018, and scored his second league goal at Swindon Town on 27 January.

 After a difficult first half of the 2018–19 season that saw Crewe hover around the relegation zone, manager David Artell switched to a 4-3-3 formation which coincided with an upturn in both the team and Wintle's form.
 Crewe's post-Christmas run included victories over high-flying Lincoln City, Milton Keynes Dons, Carlisle United, Colchester United and Mansfield Town.
 This pulled Crewe Alexandra away from the relegation scrap, and gave the club an outside chance of a play-off push.
 Wintle was considered one of the club's best performers during this run.

 With four goals in 46 appearances, Wintle then helped Crewe to promotion in the COVID-19-affected 2019–20 season, and he added two further goals in 48 appearances as Crewe ended the following season in 12th place in League One.
 On 13 May 2021, Crewe announced that it had offered Wintle a new contract, but as Wintle had previously shunned new contract offers, Artell expected him to move to another club.